 Consider waiving your right to see the letter.
 As tempting as it is to NOT check this box, letter writers may be wary and write a vague letter.
 Or the people reading your letters may think you have something to hide.
 While this shouldn't be the case, it often is.
 If you do think it's important that you see the letter, you can always ask.
 A good mentor should be honest with you about your strengths and weaknesses and should not be afraid to share the letter or their thoughts in the letter.
 But know that some people are uncomfortable with this, in general, and may say no. Respect that decision.
 For more information, see this Twitter thread by Dr. Terry McGlynn.

 Update your letter writers.
 Did you get the position or job?
-Let us know!
-We want to celebrate with you!
-We may be trying to keep tabs on where students go when they graduate so we can give suggestions to current students.
-We may also want to brag about you a little on social media or our website.
+Let me know!
+I want to celebrate with you!
+I may be trying to keep tabs on where students go when they graduate so I can give suggestions to current students.
+I may also want to brag about you a little on social media or our website.
 After all, your success is a win for us as well, as your mentors!